Detailed review of the end of 2017

-This short review (cannot promise it will be short?!) is a continuation of ”Accomplish a goal every month??
-C’est pas possible!” article and this is the perfect opportunity for me to share what have I done/visited/listened and read so far from October to December…
+This short review is a continuation of ”Is it possible for you to accomplish a goal every month?’‘ article and this is the perfect opportunity for me to share how did the end of 2017 (from October to December) go for me.

 When the wheater is getting cold, it’s time for more home activities like watching movies and reading books.
 In October I watched a bunch of very interesting documentaries of DW documentary.
 The best according to me is ”The people, history, and culture of Uzbekistan – Traveling the Silk Road”